Certain items of plant must be registered with WorkSafe Tasmania to ensure they are inspected by a competent person and are safe to operate.

 Check if the plant needs to be registered (see above).

-You must notify WorkSafe using the form Notice of Change of Ownership /Relocation of Registered Item of Plant.
+You must notify WorkSafe using the form Notice of Relocation or Change of Information of Registered Item of Plant.

 There is no fee charged for changing ownership details.